jmcgarr/netflix-culture-devops/slides.md

 ---
 alignment?

+^ - with so much freedom, who ensures alignment?

 ---
 ### Context,
 ### not Control

 ![](images/nflx-hq-2.JPG)

-^ manage through context
+^ - manage through context
-provide employees right context
+- provide employees the right context
+- high trust culture

 ---
 Managers focus on the _**'what'**_
 Engineers focus on the _**'how'**_

+^ - I am responsible for priorities & strategy
+- engineers are responsible for design/impl
+- freedom is not total

 ---

-# Our Cloud services should...
+# Cloud deployment lessons

 - immutable server pattern
 - register with Eureka
 - red black deployments
 - rule of 3

-^ *Don't* prevent mistakes
-^ *Do* provide them all the info they need to make the right decision

 ---